uoy-research/CellPhePy/README.md

 Confirm that the `masks` directory has been created and populated with TIFs containing cell masks.
 If it has, then you are ready to track the cells.
-`track_images` takes at minimum 3 arguments: the location of the masks created by `segment_images`, the filename to save the output metadata to, and a filename for the output ROI zip.
+`track_images` takes at minimum 3 arguments:

+  - the location of the masks created by `segment_images`
+  - the filename to save the output metadata to
+  - a filename for the output ROI zip

 Optionally you can also change the tracking options - by default the Simple LAP method is employed - with the `tracker` and `tracker_settings` arguments.

 ```python